oyasovsky/online-cv-game/README.md

 # OlgaGPT - Interactive CV with RAG Assistant

-This project is a futuristic personal CV website with an interactive RAG (Retrieval-Augmented Generation) assistant powered by OpenAI and ChromaDB.
+This project is a futuristic personal CV website with an interactive RAG (Retrieval-Augmented Generation) assistant powered by OpenAI and Firebase Vector Search.

 ## 🚀 Features